iProov/xamarin/README.md

 ## 🍏 Xamarin.iOS

-1. Add the [NuGet Packages](https://github.com/iProov/xamarin/tree/master/NuGet%20Packages) directory to your Visual Studio Nuget package sources.
-For further information, [see here](https://docs.microsoft.com/en-us/visualstudio/mac/nuget-walkthrough?toc=%2Fnuget%2Ftoc.json&view=vsmac-2019#adding-package-sources).

-2. Add the **iProov.iOS** NuGet package to your Xamarin project.
-For further information, [see here](https://docs.microsoft.com/en-us/visualstudio/mac/nuget-walkthrough?toc=%2Fnuget%2Ftoc.json&view=vsmac-2019#find-and-install-a-package).
+1. Using the NuGet Package Manager, add the [iProov.iOS](https://www.nuget.org/packages/iProov.iOS/) package to your Xamarin project.
+For further instructions on how to do this, [see here](https://docs.microsoft.com/en-us/visualstudio/mac/nuget-walkthrough?toc=%2Fnuget%2Ftoc.json&view=vsmac-2019#find-and-install-a-package).

-3. Add a "Privacy - Camera Usage Description" entry to your Info.plist file with the reason why your app requires camera access (e.g. "To iProov you in order to verify your identity.")
+2. Add a "Privacy - Camera Usage Description" entry to your Info.plist file with the reason why your app requires camera access (e.g. "To iProov you in order to verify your identity.")

-4. Import the package into your project with `using iProov.iOS;`.
+3. Import the package into your project with `using iProov.iOS;`.

-5. Once you have obtained a token (either via the .NET API Client or other means), you can launch the iProov iOS SDK as follows:
+4. Once you have obtained a token (either via the .NET API Client or other means), you can launch the iProov iOS SDK as follows:

 	```csharp
 	IProov.LaunchWithStreamingURL("https://eu.rp.secure.iproov.me/", token, new Options(),